pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert isinstance(aggregate.modified_on, datetime)

-The timestamps have no consequences for the operation of the library (the events are sequenced by the version numbers not by the timestamps) and exist only to give a general indication to humans of when things occurred.

 Initially, since there is only one event in the aggregate's sequence, the ``created_on`` and ``modified_on`` values are identical, and are equal to the timestamp of the "created" event.